oskar-codes/music/src/the-building-blocks/index.md

 > [!PIANO]
 > {"startNote": "C4", "octaves": 1, "displayNoteNames": true, "label": "The 12 notes"}

-The set of 7 notes forms a _Major scale_, and the set of all 12 notes forms the _Chromatic scale_.
+The set of 7 notes forms a _major scale_, and the set of all 12 notes forms the _chromatic scale_.
 These will be explained further in [the section about scales](../where-the-theory-starts/index.md#scales).

 These 12 notes repeat going up and down octaves.
 To distinguish two notes in different octaves, the octave number is associated to the name.
 For example, $\text{A}_4$ denotes the note $\text{A}$ in the fourth octave.
 To number the octaves, the A440 pitch standard[^1] defines $\text{A}_4$ as having the pitch 440 Hz, and all other notes are derived from it.
 Doubling (or halving) moves a note up (or down) an octave.
 For example, $\text{A}_5$ is 880 Hz and $\text{A}_3$ is 220 Hz.
 All other pitches are derived from it, following a tuning system called a Musical temperament[^2].
 There are several different temperaments, each meeting different requirements.